-U2 Emerge as Arena-Rock Stars on 'Under a Blood Red Sky'
+How U2 Emerged as Arena-Rock Stars on 'Under a Blood Red Sky'

-35 Years Ago: U2 Emerge as Arena-Rock Stars on ‘Under a Blood Red Sky’
+How U2 Emerged as Arena-Rock Stars on ‘Under a Blood Red Sky’

 A lot of things went wrong before Under a Blood Red Sky helped establish U2 as one of the '80s' biggest concert acts.